Ared119/PassTester/README.md

 # PassTester
 PassTester is the best password testing tool in the world!
 It shares transparent and detailed information with the user about password strength, not only with a "good or bad" meter, but with real calculations, predictions, and mathematical evidence.
+It will test your password with a realistic sequence, not a single unreliable program, like all other websites.
+Instead, it will first test againt, dictionary attacks, then check for patterns, and then brute-force.